-The Communication Disorders & Sciences (CDS) program is pleased to offer a 4+1 program for highly qualified freshmen entering the University of Oregon.
+The Communication Disorders & Sciences (CDS) program is pleased to offer a 4+1 program for highly qualified first year (freshmen) students entering the University of Oregon.
 The 4+1 program allows a student to complete their bachelor’s degree and master’s degree at the UO in 5 years, as opposed to the traditional 6-year timeline.
-The CDS master’s degree is a professional degree that leads to certification as a speech language pathologist serving people across the lifespan with cognitive, communicative and swallowing disorders.
+The CDS master’s degree is a professional degree that leads to certification as a speech language pathologist serving people across the lifespan with cognitive, communication, and swallowing disorders.

-The 4 + 1 program allows students to start the graduate program early in winter term of their fourth (senior) year, thereby saving them one term of graduate tuition (and two terms of undergraduate tuition) and allowing them to enter the speech language pathology job market early.
+The 4 + 1 program allows students to start the graduate program in fall term of their fourth (senior) year; however, they are still classified as undergraduates for the purposes of tuition that term.
+This saves them one term of graduate tuition (and two terms of undergraduate tuition) and allows them to enter the speech language pathology job market early.

 Students are accepted to the 4+1 program through an application process.
 The minimum qualifications for students applying to the program are:

-- evidence of school or volunteer experience, or paid employment working in human services (e.g., camp counselor, peer mentor)
+- evidence of school or volunteer experience, or paid employment working in human services (e.g., camp counselor, peer mentor, care provider)

 - minimum 3.5 high school GPA

 Students in the program meet all requirements of the bachelor’s and master’s degrees, and the accelerated timeline requires summer coursework for most students.
 An individualized plan will be developed with the CDS undergraduate director to help you meet all requirements.